Robust Parameter Estimation for the Lee-Carter Family: A Probabilistic Principal Component Approach: Robust Multivariate -PPCA Lee-Carter Estimation

 \subsection{Model Formulation}

-Same as the conventional PCA, PPCA is also highly sensitive to outliers.
-When atypical mortality data points exist, for instance due to wars or pandemic, the estimated Lee-Carter parameters $\bm{b}$ might deviate dramatically.
-As a result, the succeeding time series modelling and forecasting step for $k_t$ will be affected as well, as $k_t$ are obtained by the death number matching, which directly relies on the estimated value of $\bm{a}$ and $\bm{b}$.

-As shown in and \cite{archambeau2006robust} and \cite{guo2021robust}, one computationally efficient approach to robustify the PPCA is to change the marginal Gaussian distribution (11) to to the multivariate $t$-distribution.
-In particular under the Lee-Carter context, we modify (14) to:

-where $\nu$ is the degrees of freedom.
-Then, solving the MLE (with normalisation $\1^T\bm{b}=1$) of (17) gives us the robust parameter estimate of $\bm{a}$ and $\bm{b}$ in the Lee-Carter model.

-The multivariate $t$-distributions are widely used in a large variety of robust statistical modelling problems.
-In particular, the maximum likelihood estimates of a probabilistic model involving $t$-distributions often present stronger robustness against extreme observations \citep{lange1989robust}.
-For the multivariate $t$-PPCA models, the performance against outliers have been studied through both theory and numerical studies, see \cite{archambeau2006robust,chen2009robust,guo2021robust}.

-The idea of using the robust multivariate $t$-PPCA in the Lee-Carter model is in fact quite simple, as we will summarize now.
-The Gaussian PPCA formulation of the Lee-Carter model (15) provides the exactly same estimates of $\bm{a}$ and $\bm{b}$ as the SVD method (or essentially PCA), but the results are fragile to outliers.
-Thus, adopting the robust multivariate $t$-PPCA formulation (17) allows the model to handle outliers in a natural way.
-Once the MLE of $\bm{a}$ and $\bm{b}$ are obtained, then $k_t$ can be calculated by the usual procedure (5) and the time series modelling and forecasting follows.
+The core idea of using the $t$-PPCA method for estimating parameters in the Lee-Carter model is straightforward, as we will outline now.
+The standard normal PPCA formulation of the Lee-Carter model \eqref{Lee-Carter PPCA} provides the same estimates of $\bm{a}$ and $\bm{b}$ as the SVD method, but these results are sensitive to outliers.
+Therefore, adopting the multivariate $t$-distributions enables the model to naturally accommodate outliers.
+The $t$-PPCA method first modifies the normal assumption in the standard PPCA Lee-Carter model \eqref{Lee-Carter PPCA} to a multivariate $t$-distribution.
+That is, for $t=t_1,\cdots,t_n$,